 Greenhouse gas emissions standards for power plants

 In 2015, EPA finalized rules, collectively called the Clean Power Plan (CPP), that were designed to reduce GHG emissions from existing fossil fuel-fired power plants.
-EPA is now planning to weaken these standards.
-Information on EPA’s proposal and associated actions can be found on their website.
+In 2019, EPA finalized the Affordable Clean Energy (ACE) rule to weaken these standards.
+Information on EPA’s rule and associated actions can be found on their website.

 MPCA and Commerce viewed the CPP as an important part of achieving Minnesota’s clean energy future and an opportunity to work with other states to get there together.
-MPCA and Commerce strongly supported the CPP and oppose actions that would weaken it.
+MPCA and Commerce strongly supported the CPP and oppose actions to weaken it.
+The two agencies provided comments to EPA throughout the regulatory process.

 MPCA and Commerce responses